Vietnam.vn - Nền tảng quảng bá Việt Nam

 The whole body relics of Zen master Vu Khac Truong at the Ancestral Temple of Dau Pagoda - Photo: T.DIEU

-Up to now, the two relics of Zen masters Vu Khac Minh and Vu Khac Truong at Dau pagoda are the most intact.
+Up to now, the two physical relics of Zen masters Vu Khac Minh and Vu Khac Truong at Dau pagoda are the most intact.

-The information was given by researchers at the workshop Dau Pagoda (Thanh Dao Tu) and the imprint of two Zen masters with the surname Vu in the flow of national cultural history , organized by the Hanoi University of Social Sciences and Humanities and Dau Pagoda on April 19 at this very pagoda.
+The information was given by researchers at the seminar Dau Pagoda (Thanh Dao Tu) and the imprint of two Zen masters with the surname Vu in the flow of national cultural history , organized by the Hanoi University of Social Sciences and Humanities and Dau Pagoda on April 19 at this very pagoda.

-Royal Temple
+Royal temple

-According to Dr. Dinh Duc Tien (Hanoi University of Social Sciences and Humanities), Dau Pagoda (Thanh Dao Tu) in Gia Phuc village, Nguyen Trai commune, Thuong Tin district, Hanoi city is a "famous ancient temple" with a long history and is famous in Son Nam town.
+According to Dr. Dinh Duc Tien ( Hanoi University of Social Sciences and Humanities), Dau Pagoda (Thanh Dao Tu) in Gia Phuc village, Nguyen Trai commune, Thuong Tin district, Hanoi city is a "famous ancient temple" with a long history and is famous in Son Nam town.

 Master Nguyen Ngoc Phuc affirmed that the pagoda is special, not only in the system of pagodas worshiping the Four Dharmas, but also in that it received the attention of the royal court, so it is also considered a royal pagoda.